 Models

-To store indexed data in the database, you need to define models, that are Python classes that represent database tables.
-DipDup uses a custom ORM to manage models and transactions.
+To store indexed data in the database, you need to define models that are Python classes representing database tables.
+DipDup uses customized Tortoise ORM to manage models and transactions.

-Before we begin to dive into the details, here's an important note:
+Before we dive into the details, here's an important note:

 Warning